Learn more about the pros and cons of investing in Cardano in 2021 to find out if investing in Cardano is a good idea for you.

 According to Cardano Africa, by partnering with Ethiopia’s Ministry of Education, they aim to provide a digital identity for millions of students and teachers.

 The idea is that this will better monitor school performance and verify grades, which they hope will boost education.

 This all fits with what Hoskinson is planning to do with Cardano, previously stating: “My goal is to run countries on this blockchain”.

 These lofty aims show how far Hoskinson believes Cardano can go, entering all parts of how the world functions.

 Furthermore, if Cardano boosts popularity in the third world, it may end up taking the lead around the world in terms of adoption.

 âœ… Companies are ‘flocking’ to Cardano:

 The number of companies investing in Cardano is predicted to increase with the announcement of Cardano’s recent upgrade and the surge of Cardano’s price.

-Charles Hoskinson claims there are now more than a hundred companies looking to switch from Ethereum to Cardano.
+Charles Hoskinson more than a hundred companies are looking to switch from Ethereum to Cardano.